LivePersonInc/developer-center/pages/documents/data/data-access/overview.md

 4. This is a private beta that is available to a limited number of customers.
 Please contact your account manager if you’d like to be considered for inclusion.
 You’ll need to sign a beta agreement with LivePerson in order to participate.

-5. This API requires a backend enablement, please contact your account manager to do so.
+5. This API requires backend enablement, please contact your account manager to do so.

 6. This beta software may be released in production as a final product at LivePerson’s discretion.
 While it is in beta, we are making it available to you for use “as is” and for testing purposes only.